Becoming Problem Solvers

 Making improvements is usually about problem solving.

 The biggest challenges involve getting to the root causes, eliminating those causes, and achieving a new sustainable process.

-But, before you can tackle those problems, your people need problem solving skills that work.
+But, before you can tackle those problems, your people need problem solving skills which work.

 If you are the executive in charge, then you have probably solved hundreds of difficult problems in your career.